Potential Candidates for Weight-loss Surgery

 - Can you commit to following lifelong healthy eating and physical activity habits, medical follow-up, and the need to take extra vitamins and minerals?

-Who is a good teen candidate for bariatric surgery?
+Who is a good teen candidate for weight-loss surgery?

-Doctors sometimes use bariatric surgery to treat teens with severe obesity who also have obesity-related health problems.
-Bariatric surgery often improves health problems that could grow worse in adulthood if the teen remains obese.
+Health care professionals sometimes use weight-loss surgery to treat teens who have severe obesity and obesity-related health problems.
+Weight-loss surgery often improves health problems that could worsen in adulthood if the teen still has obesity.

-- a BMI of 35 or more with serious obesity-related health problems, such as type 2 diabetes or severe sleep apnea, OR
+- a BMI of 35 or more with serious obesity-related health problems, such as type 2 diabetes or severe sleep apnea

 Like adults, teens who are thinking about weight-loss surgery should be prepared for the lifestyle changes they will need to make after the surgery.
 A surgical center that focuses on the unique needs of youth may help the teen patient prepare for and adjust to these changes.
 Parents and caregivers also should be prepared and ready to support their child.